himanshuo/life-of-learning/articles/parallel/lecture_13.md

       MPI_Finalize();
     }

-NOTE: we have NO CLUE what the order of the print statements is
+We have no clue about what order the print statements will occur

 ##### MPI_Send